frno7/psgplay/README.md

 emulation is currently simpler, aiming to be accurate but also avoid unwanted artifacts such as the high level of noise produced with original Atari hardware.

+The YM2149 PSG signal is unipolar, and has to be transformed to a bipolar signal for mixing with stereo samples.
+To avoid sharp and audible noise when starting and stopping playback, stereo samples fade in and out with a 10 ms logistic sigmoid at start and stop.

 As described in issues [#9](https://github.com/frno7/psgplay/issues/9) and [#10](https://github.com/frno7/psgplay/issues/10),